insomnius/code-geek/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/insomnius/code-geek/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Check all of people that already contribute in this project in [here](https://github.com/insomnius/code-geek/blob/master/CONTRIBUTOR).

 ## Authors